alexdhaynes/text-mask-svg-animation/README.md

 But writing a function to convert styled strings to `<paths>` via the Canvas Context API is breaking our "keep it simple" rule.

 Since the ability to change text dynamically is not critical to the landing page, there is no real issue with using predefined `<path>` elements for each letter.
-We lose the ability to change the text dynamically (for now), but we'll gain huge flexibility in animation, plus a better path to perfomrance optimization.
+We lose the ability to change the text dynamically (for now), but we'll gain huge flexibility in animation, plus a better path to performance optimization.

 So let's try using letter `<path>` elements directly instead of `<text> > <tspan>`.
 If we find that we need the ability to dynamically change the text, we'll revisit writing a function that will convert text strings into `<path>` elements.